brandur/sorg/content/fragments-drafts/mongo-d.md

 will remain committed even in the event of power loss, crashes, or other errors.

+For a long time MongoDB wasn't durable and _did_ lose data, but has since mostly redeemed itself.
+Here's the story of how MongoDB discovered its "D".

 ## Not too concerned about writes (#write-concern)

 MongoDB clients have a setting called `WriteConcern` which